OfficeDev/office-js-docs-pr/docs/overview/learning-path-beginner.md

 ## Step 5: Understand the manifest

-Get an understanding of the purposes of the add-in manifest and an introduction to its XML markup in [Office Add-ins XML manifest](../develop/add-in-manifests.md).
+Get an understanding of the purposes of the add-in manifest and an introduction to its XML markup or JSON in [Office Add-ins manifest](../develop/add-in-manifests.md).

 ## Next Steps